-- · Cost incurred through January 31, 2006: \$200,000 - · Estimated future costs: Unknown at this stage. - · Anticipated completion dates: Unknown at this stage. - · Risks and uncertainties: - Obtaining favorable animal data - Proving low toxicity in animals and obtaining favorable animal data - Manufacturing scale up to GMP levels - FDA (or foreign regulatory authority) may not approve the study - The occurrence of an adverse event in a patient in the program - Delays in the program - · Commencement of material cash flows: - Unknown at this stage and dependent upon a licensing deal or pursuant to a marketing collaboration subject to regulatory approval to market and sell the product.
+· Cost incurred through December 31, 2005: \$200,000

+- Estimated future costs: Unknown at this stage. - · Anticipated completion dates: Unknown at this stage. - · Risks and uncertainties: - Obtaining favorable animal data - Proving low toxicity in animals and obtaining favorable animal data - Manufacturing scale up to GMP levels - FDA (or foreign regulatory authority) may not approve the study - The occurrence of an adverse event in a patient in the program - Delays in the program - · Commencement of material cash flows: - Unknown at this stage and dependent upon a licensing deal or pursuant to a marketing collaboration subject to regulatory approval to market and sell the product.

 General and Administrative Expenses.
-During the year ended December 31, 2003, the ten months ended October 31, 2004, the year ended October 31, 2005 and the three months ended January 31, 2006, we recorded general and administrative expenses of \$405,568, \$524,368, \$1,219,792 and \$413,883, respectively.
+During the year ended December 31, 2003, the ten months ended October 31, 2004, and the year ended October 31, 2005, we recorded general and administrative expenses of \$405,568, \$524,368 and \$1,219,792, respectively.
 General and administrative costs primarily include the salaries for executive, finance, facilities, insurances, accounting and legal assistance, as well as other corporate and administrative functions that serve to support Advaxis' current and our future operations and provide an infrastructure to support this anticipated future growth.
 During the year ending October 31, 2006 and beyond, we anticipate that our general and administrative costs will increase due to the increased compliance requirements, including, without limitation, legal, accounting, and insurance expenses, to comply with periodic reporting and other regulations applicable to public companies.

 Interest Expense.
-During the year ended December 31, 2003, the ten months ended October 31, 2004 and the three months ended January 31, 2006, we recorded interest expense of \$17,190, \$4,229 and \$1,008, respectively, and for the year ended October 31, 2005, we recorded interest income of \$36,671.
+During the year ended December 31, 2003 and the ten months ended October 31, 2004, we recorded interest expense of \$17,190 and \$4,229, respectively and for the year ended October 31, 2005, we recorded interest income of \$36,671.
 Interest expense, relates primarily to our convertible promissory notes which have been converted into Units at the initial closing of our Private Placement on November 12, 2004.
 Each Unit consisting of 87,108 shares of common stock and warrants to purchase 87,108 shares of common stock.
 Interest Income, relates primarily to our back cash deposits.